MarcMeszaros/envitro/README.rst

 envitro
 =======

-A module for reading configuration values from the OS environment variables.
+A module for reading values from OS environment variables.

-Compared to using straight os.getenv() this module provides convenience functions, for parsing basic datatypes.
-It also allows to specify optional default values if the environment variable does not exist.
+Compared to using os.getenv(), this module provides convenience functions, for parsing basic datatypes.
+It also allows specifying optional default values if the environment variable does not exist.
 Basic environment variable parsing and sanitizing is also performed.